milanaleksic/cv/cv.md

 <details><summary><h2>Selected closed source personal projects</h2></summary>

-- **Home Laboratory**: Hybrid cluster connected via Tailscale  ARM/AMD, RPis/NUC, Proxmox/Synology NAS, home/Oracle Cloud.
-Uses Ansible for setup and Kubernetes (k3s) for container scheduling (40+ services: Gitea, Minecraft, yarr, etc.).
+- **Home Laboratory**: Hybrid cluster: ARM/AMD, Proxmox LXCs/metal, home/Oracle Cloud.
+Uses Ansible for setup and Kubernetes (k3s) for container scheduling of 40+ services.
 Deep monitoring via Grafana Stack and Prometheus.
 Migrated away from Nomad in 2025.
 - **Thought Train** (Go, PostgreSQL, NATS, htmx) My main side project – a distributed service for feature-rich web page content extraction, note-taking, and book annotation.
 Uses an ANTLR search query grammar, R2 as object storage, with mobile apps (Flutter for Android/iOS), and a Chrome Extension (Svelte).
 - **Novinarnica** (Go): Content crawler and CBR packager for magazines.
 - **kube-home-dns** (Go): k8s controller that is at the same time a home DNS server, a NextDNS forwarder, a Cloudflare DNS record syncer and a Caddy config provider for my k8s-free DMZ ingress